esaulpaugh/headlong/README.md

 * Use `mvn package` which outputs to /target
 * Add headlong as a project dependency

-Tests should take 1-2 minutes depending on how stronk your machine is.
+Tests should take less than one minute to run.
 Test packages require junit and gson.
 Otherwise headlong has no dependencies.
-Size is ~106 KB as of 01/08/19.
+Jar size is ~109 KB as of 01/17/19.

-See the wiki for more, such as RLP Lists and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki
+See the wiki for more, such as TupleTypes, packed encoding, RLP Lists, and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki

 Licensed under Apache 2.0